Time to get grilling! These Naan crusted pizza’s have sweet cherries, creamy brie and smoky poblano peppers!

 Imagine my disappointment when my husband told me that after inspecting the dated grill, he discovered the gas tank was empty.
 And just like that, my dreams of a gleaming new grill were hopelessly shattered.
 Darn him and his practicality, his frugality and his common sense.

 I grilled up these simple pizzas in my ashen grill.
 The grill might be ugly but these pizzas were divine!
-The earthy naan bread makes the perfect crust for this pizza that is topped with mild and creamy brie, tart red cherries and smoky poblano peppers.
-So many flavors and textures make this pizza unforgettable and crave worthy.
+The earthy naan bread makes the perfect crust for this pizza that is topped with mild and creamy brie, tart red cherries (the same combo from this Baked Brie and Jam Pull-Apart Bread) and smoky poblano peppers.
+So many flavors and textures make this pizza unforgettable and crave-worthy.
 I drizzled a spoonful of balsamic vinegar on our grilled pizzas.
 You could leave that out if you prefer.
-The poblanos had a bit of bite to them, you could sautee them prior to grilling or even roast them.
-This pizza made an excellent summer meal, but would be an impressive appetizer as well.
+The poblanos had a bit of bite to them, you could saute them prior to grilling or even roast them.
+This pizza made an excellent summer meal but would be an impressive appetizer as well.

 I’ll be making these pizzas over and over again.
 Or at least until I’ve worn out the grill!

 THE FRUIT HAVE IT

 NEVER MISS A RECIPE!
 SUBSCRIBE TO MY EMAIL TODAY!